 UC: Humanities, Intercultural Understand

 GR 215.
-German-Language Media:current Events.1 Credit.
+German-Language Media: Current Events.1 Credit.

 In this micro-course, students will choose current news items from any German-language media source to discuss each week in class.
 Participants will find a wide range of German-language media sources online, including news broadcasts, podcasts, newspapers, and magazines.
 This is a 2-skill course focusing primarily on reading and speaking German.

-Prerequisites: Take GR 102, obtain equivalent placement, or have permission of instructor.
+Prerequisites: Take GR 102, equivalent placement.

 Offered: Every year, Fall